Table of Contents

-In most of the 50 United States, and Earnest money deposit is NOT required on a Real Estate Purchase and Sale Agreement in any of the United States of America.
+In ALL 50 United States, Earnest money deposit is NOT required on a Real Estate Purchase and Sale Agreement in any of the United States of America.
 The promise to buy is the consideration that’s required to make the contract enforceable.
 To avoid the topic, you can completely removed the Earnest Money line item from your contract.
 The seller doesn’t see it, and therefore they don’t ask for it.
 Brilliant!!

-In the event you get one of these sellers that insists on an Earnest Money Deposit, and you want to remain RISK FREE, there are a few things that you can do.
+In the event you get one of these sellers that insists on an Earnest Money Deposit, you want to remain RISK FREE.
+There are a few things that you can do.